Alireza-Dehghanpour/Real-Estate-Price-Prediction/README.md

-# Housing Price Prediction System (XGBoost Regressor)
+# Housing Price Prediction System

 This project trains an advanced XGBoost regression model with hyperparameter tuning using `RandomizedSearchCV` to predict housing prices based on numerical features.